Rathayibacter toxicus: Host range

 Anguina sp. (seed gall nematodes) are natural vectors for transmission of the pathogen.
+R. toxicus is obligately conveyed by nematode.
 The organism is known to only infect the floral parts of Poaceae species, a ubiquitous family of grasses, in Australia and parts of South Africa.
 Lolium rigidum (annual ryegrass) has been found to be commonly infected with R. toxicus from November to March.
 Other grass species such as Agrostis avenacea (annual blown grass), Ehrharta longiflora (annual veldtgrass), and Polypogon monspeliensis (annual beard grass) were also susceptible to infection by nematode galls carrying R. toxicus.

 Pathogen ecology

 A six-gene Multi-Locus Sequence Typing (MLST) and an Inter-Simple Sequence Repeats (ISSR) approach were utilized to gain a better understanding of Rathayibacter toxicus presence.

 Initially, ISSRs were used to track the ecological distribution of a Southern Turkish relative species, Clavibacter michiganensis.
 The ISSRs of R. toxicus were amplified and 10 primers synthesized via PCR.
 The PCR products were analyzed using agarose gels and the SimQual program identified and designated Jaccard similarity values for 94 ISSR loci of R. toxicus isolates.
 The Jaccard coefficients, serving as genetic similarity values, were used to generate a tree diagram from UPGMA.

 The analyzed MLST genes, involved in antibiotic resistance, chromosome replication, and biosynthetic pathways, served to distinguish the various locations of R. toxicus isolates.
 The Geneious software, Primer3 suite, and whole genome of R. toxicus allowed for creation of PCR primers R16sF1 and R16sR1 to amplify a 1110 bp 16S rDNA gene fragment.
 R. toxicus isolates were then made distinguishable by 16S rRNA gene sequence homology.

 The ISSR markers that were generated, along with the MLST results confirmed the presence of three distinct populations of Rathayibacter toxicus, RT-I, RT-II, and RT-III.
 RT-I and RT-II populations are commonly found in South Australia; whereas, population RT-III is found in parts of Western Australia.
 It was concluded that the composition of genes within each species type is correlated with the organism's ecology.